- Who qualifies for a free Office 365 subscription?

 Graduate students are able to install Office 365 if they are currently enrolled in any courses in a degree granting program.

-Staff members who are using tuition credit benefit to attend UBC courses also qualify as long as the course is a senate approved academic course and not a Continuing Studies or Adult Learning Course.
+Staff members who are using tuition credit benefit to attend UBC courses also qualify as long as the course is a senate approved academic course and not a Extended Learning or Adult Learning Course.
 To install the software, login to download.ubc.ca with the CWL account that is associated with your UBC student ID.

 3. Where can I download the Office 365 software?